gvwilson/fiction/voyage/index.md

 K.'s Taavi well knew) to its best sailors.
-While his hopes of recruiting some of them were disappointed, he was no doubt flattered when two villages on opposite sides of Øruunepaalo Sound fought a poetry duel for the honor of renaming themselves after his ship<span class="sidenote">Both sides claimed victory, and changed their village's name.
+While his hopes of recruiting some of them were disappointed, he was no doubt flattered when two villages on opposite sides of Øruunepaalo Sound fought a poetry duel for the honor of renaming themselves after his ship<span class="note">Both sides claimed victory, and changed their village's name.
 Years later, one confessed to the folklorist Ld.
 Duyni's Maatenala that they had actually done so in the hope of confusing the mainland's tax gatherers.</span>.